Table of Contents_

 To save time and help ensure your claim goes through, here are some tips that can expedite the process of getting your mobile device fixed or replaced.

 Reading the fine print can help you along with the claims process.
 Make sure to look at the exclusions or exceptions to coverage.
 Some mobile phone insurance has limited coverage to specific types of damage and theft, for example.
-Most wireless carriers that offer mobile insurance also place limits on how many claims can be filed in a 12-month or 24-month period, or the type of damage such as when attempting to fix a water damaged phone.
+Most wireless carriers that offer mobile insurance also place limits on how many claims can be filed in a 12-month or 24-month period or the type of damage, such as when attempting to fix a water-damaged phone.
 Make sure to look at any sections of your policy that detail required documents and time frames.
 Some insurers require you to report a lost or stolen device within 2 days, for example.
 Many policies cover only part of the price of a replacement phone.
 Some will cover a portion of the cost of screen repairs as well, so make sure to look at the breakdown of coverage in your smartphone insurance policy.
+If you are a Sprint customer, you can follow our guide on how to file a Sprint insurance claim.

 Typical documents your cell phone insurance company may ask for include proof of purchase, the phone model, and the type of phone.
 You should also have a statement from your wireless service provider on hand.
 This can be either a paper billing statement or an online account statement.
 It will typically show the IMEI or a serial number of the phone, your name, and the type of wireless service for each of your gadgets.
 If you have mobile insurance through your credit or debit card company, have a recent credit card statement handy.
 You’ll likely need the account number.